It keeps members of our community productive.

 “When patients come into the program, we work together to design a workout that simulates their job.
 I love helping people like Gary…he put himself 100% into getting stronger and working smarter.”

--Joan Van Saun, OT Farnum Rehabilitation Center at Cheshire Medical Center
+-Joan Van Saun, occupational therapist at Cheshire Medical Center

-Best of all, Gary learned that Cheshire Medical Center has its own well-established Work Hardening program, an outpatient rehabilitation service at the Farnum Rehabilitation Center, giving him convenient local access from his Swanzey home.
+Best of all, Gary learned that Cheshire Medical Center has its own well-established Work Hardening program, an outpatient rehabilitation service, giving him convenient local access from his Swanzey home.

 “I had physical therapy sessions three times a week for several weeks,” he relates.
 “The exercises would simulate my job—I’d have to lift boxes onto a shelf, then take them down, or push a weighted sleigh that simulated a dolly.
 I also did targeted strength-training exercises and stretching.